constantinadrian/savour/README.md

     -  ##### Imagery

-        - Because imagery is important I have carefully chosen the background hero image on landing page, as well as all others banners within the site that will reflect the site and each page purpose.
+        - Because imagery is important I have carefully chosen the background hero image on the landing page, as well as all others banners within the site that will reflect the site and each page's purpose.

 [Back to Top](#table-of-contents)